hightail/wilson-api/concepts/wilson/core.md

 ## <a name="bindToDigest"></a>bindToDigest(method, context)

 Binds a given function to a digest cycle trigger.
-This method Returns a new function that invokes the original function and then triggers a digest cycle.
+This method returns a new function that invokes the original function and then triggers a digest cycle.
 This is useful if for out-of-context event handlers that update bound data references.

 ```typescript